-Appellants cannot take their cases immediately to the federal courts because the judicial system gives state courts an opportunity to fix any mistakes that they made.
-Defense teams must raise issues of defective process or rights violation in state courts.
+Appellants cannot take their cases immediately to the federal courts because the judicial system gives state courts an opportunity to fix any mistakes that they make.
+Defense teams must raise issues of defective processes or rights violations in state courts.
 If they fail to do so, they may be prevented from bringing such arguments later in federal proceedings.

 If a defendant loses in federal district court, they can petition for a writ of certiorari with the federal appellate court.